facebook/react-native-website/cndocs/intro-react.md

 ## JSX

-React and React Native use **JSX,** a syntax that lets you write elements inside JavaScript like so: `<Text>Hello, I am your cat!</Text>`.
+React 和 React Native 都使用**JSX 语法**，a syntax that lets you write elements inside JavaScript like so: `<Text>Hello, I am your cat!</Text>`.
 The React docs have [a comprehensive guide to JSX](https://reactjs.org/docs/jsx-in-depth.html) you can reference to learn even more.
 Because JSX is JavaScript, you can use variables inside it.
 Here you are declaring a name for the cat, `name`, and embedding it with curly braces inside `<Text>`.

 ```SnackPlayer name=Curly%20Braces
 import React from 'react';